sdnfv/openNetVM/tools/Pktgen/README.md

 #### Install Lua

-To build and install the latest version, you will need to download the package before extracting and building.
+To build and install the latest version, you will need to download, extract and build the package from [Lua](https://www.lua.org/download.html).
 From your root directory:
 ```
 cd ~/